mlzxy/gliding/README.md

 ### development

 I am trying to apply to graduate school these days, and I have serveral projects and courses at the same time, so I'm very very busy.
-So [__gliding__](https://github.com/BenBBear/gliding) wou't be developed so actively like I did the recent three days.
+So [__gliding__](https://github.com/BenBBear/gliding) wou't be developed so actively like I did at the beginning three days.
 But I would still work on it, and will have more time on it when my other burning priorities pass.